Fahmula/nexus-tuner/README.md

 ### Configuring Your Clients

+> [!NOTE]
-`NexusTuner` supports unlimited simultaneous streams for the same channel, even if your client does not support it natively.
+> `NexusTuner` supports unlimited simultaneous streams for the same channel, even if your client does not support it natively.
 Also, if a source dies during viewing, it will automatically failover to the next best source.

 The best way to use `NexusTuner` is through the `HDHomeRun` interface, which is supported by many clients including Plex, Emby, and Jellyfin.
 `NexusTuner` should automatically be detected by your client applications if they are on the same network.
 Otherwise, follow the instructions